TheTaylorLee/SandboxToolkit/README.md

  # SandboxToolkit

-- ONLY RUN THIS IN A VOLATILE VM
-- These deployment scripts offers no added security against malware escaping the environment.
-Use at your own risk and understand what you are executing prior to triggering a payload.
+- Windows Sandbox is a secure environment, but can't guarantee the local host and network devices will be safe.
-- This is a sandbox vm prep script to be run within Windows Sandbox vm.
+- This is a sandbox vm configuration that will provide optional tools to install on launch.
 Will use 10-20 GB of Free Space and clear when completed.
 - The intended purpose is for malware analysis
 - Written shell messages will be shown for any manual setup steps requiring interaction.
-These will be presented during pauses in the script.
+These will be presented during pauses in the setup.
 - The process may seems stuck at times, but it's not.
 Look for other windows requiring steps.
 Read the shell it might offer a clue.

 ## Installed Tools